From Unity to Godot Engine¶

 In Unity, you would put all the GameObjects in the scene: the player, multiple instances of enemies, bricks everywhere to form the ground of the level and then multiple instances of coins all over the level.
 You would then add various components to each element to link them and add logic in the level: For example, you'd add a BoxCollider2D to all the elements of the scene so that they can collide.
 This principle is different in Godot.

-- First, a scene for the Player alone.
+- A scene for the Player alone.

-- Second, a scene for the Enemy.
+- A scene for the Enemy.

-- Lastly, the Level scene.
+- A Level scene.

 As you can see, every scene is organized as a tree.
 The same goes for nodes' properties: you don't add a collision component to a node to make it collidable like Unity does.
 Instead, you make this node a child of a new specific node that has collision properties.
 Godot features various collision types nodes, depending on the usage (see the Physics introduction).

 What are the advantages of this system?
 Wouldn't this system potentially increase the depth of the scene tree?
 And doesn't Unity already allow you to organize GameObjects by putting them inside empty GameObjects?

 - Godot's system is closer to the well-known object-oriented paradigm: Godot provides a number of nodes which are not clearly "Game Objects", but they provide their children with their own capabilities: this is inheritance.

 - Godot allows the extraction of a subtree of a scene to make it a scene of its own.
 So if a scene tree gets too deep, it can be split into smaller subtrees.
 This is better for reusability, as you can include any subtree as a child of any node.
 Putting multiple GameObjects in an empty GameObject in Unity does not provide the same functionality.

 There is no perfect project architecture.
 Any architecture can be made to work in either Unity and Godot.